History of education in Wales (1701–1870): Secondary education

 Secondary education provision during this period was very limited in Wales.
 The situation was much worse than in England, which was itself not particularly impressive by international standards.
 In the 1850s HMI Harry Longueville Jones argued for the creation of evening schools to teach maritime skills, given that many boys became sailors after leaving school.
+Revd Rhys Gwesyn Jones said, in a lecture published in 1866, that education in domestic skills should be offered to working young women.
+He suggested that training women to be better at housework would reduce alcohol use among men, as it would make them more inclined to spend their free time at home rather than in public houses.